Skip to main content

 43% positive mentions, 14% neutral mentions, 43% negative mentions

-The game's optimization is widely criticized, with many players experiencing low frame rates, excessive hardware noise, and performance issues even on mid-range PCs.
-While some graphical settings can be adjusted to improve smoothness, overall optimization remains poor and detracts from the experience.
+The game's optimization is generally poor, with reports of low frame rates and high system strain even on mid-range PCs, leading to noisy performance and limited smooth gameplay.
+While some graphical settings can be adjusted to improve performance, the overall lack of optimization significantly hampers the experience.

 • “If you have a mildly good PC, it can be a very scary experience.
 I'm not the guy to get scared easily and this game scared me literally three times.
 If you ignore the 40 fps, it can be a very good free experience.
 My only complaint is that it could be way more optimized.”